 Exhibitions and Visual Art

-With a new emphasis on the present, the Onassis Cultural Center New York presents the work of established, emerging, and newly discovered artists from Greece and around the world.
-Launched in 2015, The Art Wall offers a prominent place to display specially commissioned works by contemporary artists in the Olympic Tower public atrium.
+With a new emphasis on the present, the Onassis USA presents the work of established, emerging, and newly discovered artists from Greece and around the world.

 Onassis Festival NY

 Launched in 2015, the annual festival of arts and ideas—Onassis Festival NY explores the relevance of the classical tradition to the present day through innovative and adventurous programs across disciplines and for all ages.

 An extensive program of public events—conversations, concerts, lectures, readings, symposia, theatrical performances, and films—introduces important new and established international talent and creates opportunities for collaboration between artists, writers, and scholars from Greece, the United States, and around the world.
 All events are free and open to the public.

 The Onassis Cultural Center New York partners with prominent cultural institutions in New York City such as BAM (Brooklyn Academy of Music), St. Ann's Warehouse, the Public Theater, the New York Public Library, and Pioneer Works, among others, and continues to expand its collaborations and partnerships..

 The central mission of the Onassis Foundation USA is the promotion of Greek culture through cultural and educational initiatives.
 The Onassis Humanities Impact Program (HIP) is designed to fulfill this mission by partnering with and supporting educational institutions to facilitate scholarly engagement with the Hellenic tradition, to educate students and the general public, and to reach new, diverse, and unexpected audiences.

 HIP, started in 2018, is forming partnerships in the following areas:

 - Education at the intersection of the Humanities and STEM professional disciplines